-Form pairs of children.
-Give each pair a card from GN 1.
-Read scenes to the children as necessary.
-Invite them to act out a way to respond.
+Form pairs of older children with younger ones.
+Give each pair a card from GN 1, and invite them to act out a way to respond.
 After each group acts out their scene, ask the children who the neighbor was in the scene.